Noricum-BioSoft/DataWeaver.AI/README.md

 # DataWeaver.AI

-A comprehensive data management system with AI-powered workflow automation, file processing, and visualization capabilities.
+An AI-powered data analysis platform that makes data science accessible through natural language processing, intelligent data merging, and automated visualization.

-## 🚀 Features
+## 🎯 MVP Features

-### Core Functionality
+### Core Capabilities
-- **AI Chat Interface**: Natural language data processing and analysis
+- **🔬 Natural Language Processing**: Ask questions about your data in plain English
+- **🔄 AI-based Data Merging**: Intelligently combine multiple datasets automatically
+- **📊 Data Science Tools**: Analysis, visualization, and Q&A capabilities
-- **Drag-and-Drop File Upload**: Seamless file handling with automatic format detection
+- **📁 File Upload**: Drag-and-drop CSV file upload with validation
+- **💬 Interactive Chat**: AI assistant for data exploration and analysis

+### What You Can Do
+- **Upload CSV files** and ask questions about your data
-- **Smart File Merging**: Automatic CSV merging with intelligent column matching
+- **Merge multiple datasets** with intelligent column matching
-- **Data Visualization**: Generate scatter plots, histograms, correlation heatmaps, and boxplots
+- **Generate visualizations** like scatter plots, histograms, and charts
-- **Workflow Session Management**: Persistent data storage between processing steps
-- **Biological Entity Management**: Specialized support for protein sequences and assay data
-- **Real File Processing**: Complete file upload, storage, and processing pipeline

-### Technical Capabilities
-- **Multi-file Upload**: Upload multiple CSV files individually
-- **Intelligent Merging**: Merge files based on common ID columns (e.g., protein_id)
-- **Session-based Workflows**: Maintain state across multiple processing steps
-- **Data Analysis**: Q&A interface for exploring uploaded data
-- **Visualization Generation**: Create plots from merged datasets
-- **Error Handling**: Robust error handling with user-friendly messages
+- **Ask data questions** and get AI-powered insights
+- **Explore data patterns** and discover relationships

 ## 🏗️ Architecture